shopware5/shopware/UPGRADE.md

     * The `icon-element` mixin can now be found in the Responsive theme as well.

 ## 5.0.0
+* \sArticles::sGetProductByOrdernumber result is now equals with the \sArticles::sGetPromotionById result.
 * Add console command `sw:refresh:search:index` to manually regenerate the search index.
 The optional parameter `--clear-table` can be used to clear the index tables before regenerating the data again.
 * Remove `price` field override in AjaxSearch controller.
 * Include `frontend/listing/product-box/product-price.tpl` template in ajax search to display product prices.